 This is part six of the six-part Stuck Baby Series.
 In part one, My Baby Dropped!, I explain why engagement is pathology.
 In part two, Why Did My Baby Get Stuck?, I describe the maternal factors that cause babies to get stuck.
 Part three is Fetal Factors: How Babies Get Themselves Stuck.
 Part four explores Fetal Constraint: How Culture Immobilizes Babies.
 Last week, in part five, I looked at How Fetal Constraint Affects Labor and Birth.
-Today I’m going to describe how fetal constraint adversely affects the babies themselves — the things we notice at birth and beyond.
+Today I’m going to describe how fetal constraint or lack of Optimal Fetal Positioning adversely affects the babies themselves — the things we notice at birth and beyond.

 The Subtle Things